Hartlepool Mail: Circulation

 From January to June 2011, the newspaper averaged a daily circulation of 14,198.
 Since then, the sales have dropped which has resulted in increases in the paper's cover price.
-In November 2013, the paper cost 60p while as of April 2019, it costs 73p.
+In November 2013, the paper cost 60p while in April 2019, it costs 73p.

 In December 2017, it had an average daily circulation of 4,183 making it the third lowest in regional newspaper daily sales in the UK.
-As of December 2021, that figure is now 1,570 daily sales.
+In December 2021, that figure dropped to 1,570 daily sales.
+When the paper first became a weekly edition, it's average circulation was 1,408 sales in December 2022.

 The newspaper has a strong online presence and, in 2012, their website averaged 121,000 unique users a month.

 Other information

 The newspaper is where sports journalist and TV presenter Jeff Stelling began his career.
+In April 2022, Stelling began writing a monthly column for the paper.